Want to get more subscribers on YouTube? Need to get more views and traffic from this popular video platform in 2019? You’ve come to the right place.

-For example, let’s say you have a pet supply business.
-You can begin by typing the phrase “pet supplies” into the YouTube search box, and the platform will instantly begin suggesting relevant keywords and phrases for you.
+For example, let’s say you want to travel to a beautiful beach.
+You can begin by typing in the phrase “beautiful beaches” into the YouTube search box, and the platform will instantly being suggesting relevant keywords and phrases for you.

 Then, you just pick the most relevant keywords and phrases from the list of suggestions.
 That was almost too easy, right?

 Another technique to find keywords for your YouTube videos is to take a hint from some of the popular channels and videos in your niche.
 To do this, simply go to a popular channel in your field, choose one of their best videos, and take a look at the keywords they used.
 It’s as simple as that.

 To find popular videos, you can just sort a channel’s videos by “Most Popular.”

 This will show you the videos published by this particular channel that got the most views.

 Just click on one of the popular videos with a ton of views.
 Then, look closely at the title and description of the video.
 Look for keywords that the video is optimized around.